 Bus Delay and Cancellation Subscription Service Available.
 You will be sent an email when your child(ren's) bus has been cancelled or is delayed.
 To subscribe go to: https://www.findmyschool.ca/subscriptions/login.aspx and follow the directions.

 Follow Centre Dufferin on Twitter - get the news you need now about all the great things going on.
 Just click on the Twitter icon found in the right upper hand corner.
+Follow the library on Twitter: @LibraryCDDHS.
 New to Twitter?
 Learn about it here.

 Applying to a college or university this year?
-Read more here.
-7 Conversation Tips for Parents of Post-Secondary Students Applying to college guide and applying to university guide.
+Need a transcript - click here.
+Read the university guide and the college guide.
+7 Conversation Tips for Parents of Post-Secondary Students

-2012-2013 Calendar of Events Locker Rules Late to Class Policy 2012-13 School Brochure Volunteer Opportunities
+Locker Rules Late to Class Policy Volunteer Opportunities

-- Manon Racine, BScRN, who is here Monday and Thursday is a Public Health Nurse (PHN).
+- Manon Racine, RN BScN, who is here Monday and Thursday is a Public Health Nurse (PHN).
 Ms. Racine can be reached at 519-925-2244, ext.
-277 or at the Wellington-Dufferin-Guelph Health Unit at 1-800-265-7293, ext.
+320 or at the Wellington-Dufferin-Guelph Health Unit at 1-800-265-7293, ext.
 5630.
-PHN help students achieve an optimum level of health by offering: counselling, testing, treatment for health issues, such as birth control, HIV and sexually transmitted infections as well as providing health promotion and classroom support for the health curriculum.
+PHN help students achieve an optimum level of health by offering: catch up immunizations, birth control counselling, testing and treatment of sexually transmitted infections as well as providing health promotion and classroom support for the health curriculum.